3DeT: 3D&T Alpha

 Mega City allows to either choose one of the smaller settings to play, or to combine some of them (or even all of them), teaching how to balance the different kinds of characters.

 A second major setting was released in the same year: Brigada Ligeira Estelar (Star Light Brigade), by Alexandre Lancaster.
 It's a mecha/space opera/swashbuckling setting, bringing an empire spread in seventeen solar systems that together form the Constellation of Sabre – main target of invaders from outer space called The Forsaken, while the empire itself is divided by political intrigue.
 Brigada brings a heavy influence of classic sci-fi anime like Mobile Suit Gundam, Captain Harlock, Legend of the Galactic Heroes and Star Blazers, having as player characters mecha ace pilots, space pirates, space condottieri, swashbuckling noblemen and others.

 3DeT Victory

 In February 2021, a new version of the system was announced, called 3DeT Victory, this version again brings a simpler system.
 There is currently a beta version called 3DeT de Rodoviária, similar to the old Fastplay versions.
 To make the publication viable, on August 4, 2023, a crowdfunding was launched on Catarse.
+In June 2026, Jambô launched an open license.